Let's Talk!

 How this looks with actors:

 Participants observe actors performing scenarios involving sexual harassment, including subtle behaviours and boundary-crossing behaviours.
-Participants will analyse the dynamics of harassment in a safe and controlled environment, generating a deeper understanding of appropriate interventions.
-Participants will also engage directly with the actors to discuss possible actions and reflect on the nuances of these situations.
+They will engage directly with the actors to discuss possible actions and reflect on the nuances of these situations.

 How this looks with actors:

 Our actors will perform short scenarios depicting situations where bystander intervention is needed.
 Each scenario pauses at a critical decision point, allowing participants to discuss how they would respond.
-The actors then adapt in real time based on the participants’ input, demonstrating the potential outcomes of different approaches.
+The actors then adapt in real time based on the participants’ input.

 Bitesize Learning Videos